 Python ships with decorators spread across the builtins and several standard library modules.
 Knowing what is available eliminates the need to reinvent patterns that the language already provides.
-This reference catalogs every decorator in the builtins and the core modules -- functools, dataclasses, contextlib, abc, typing, and atexit -- with a concise code example and a one-paragraph explanation for each.
+This reference catalogs every decorator in the builtins and the core modules -- functools, dataclasses, contextlib, abc, typing, warnings, and atexit -- with a concise code example, version history, and a one-paragraph explanation for each.
+Coverage is current through Python 3.14.

 Built-in Decorators (No Import Required)